-A registered trademark is the most effective way to protect your brand in Kenya.
+Trademark registration Kenya under the Trade Marks Act (Cap 506) is the most effective legal mechanism for protecting your brand, giving you the exclusive right to use your mark in connection with registered goods or services and the legal standing to take action against infringement.
 It gives you the exclusive legal right to use your mark in connection with the goods or services for which it is registered, and it provides the legal basis to take action against anyone who uses a confusingly similar mark without your permission.
 Without registration, your rights are limited to the common law tort of passing off, which is more expensive and more difficult to prove.

 This guide walks through the trademark registration process at the Kenya Industrial Property Institute (KIPI), the government agency responsible for administering trademarks under the Trade Marks Act (Cap 506).